-- 12. When you are finished previewing the files to be created, click Accept. - NOTE For each template page used in your FrameMaker documents, a corresponding page layout is automatically created in your Flare project.
+P NOTE For each template page used in your FrameMaker documents, a corresponding page layout is automatically created in your Flare project.
 You can use the page layouts to configure pages for print-based output.
 You can then create chapter breaks for your print-based output and assign these page layouts to the different topics in the output.